cisagov/ScubaGear/baselines/aad.md

 <!-- -->

 #### MS.AAD.5.2v1
-If managed identities are used for Azure resources, also include the ManagedIdentitySignInLogs log type.
+If managed identities are used for Azure resources, logs SHALL include the ManagedIdentitySignInLogs log type.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023

 #### MS.AAD.5.3v1
 If the Azure AD Provisioning Service is used to provision users to SaaS apps or other systems, also include the ProvisioningLogs log type.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023

 <!-- -->

 #### MS.AAD.5.4v1
-The logs SHALL be sent to the agency’s SOC for monitoring.
+The logs SHALL be sent to the agencys SOC for monitoring.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023